mittko/PojarprotektAPI/README.md

 3.2.
 Connect to the Derby Server via Java

 To connect to the network server via Java code you need to have the derbyclient.jar in your classpath.
 The network connection string to this database is the IP address of the server:portnumber.
 For example for a server which is running on localhost you can create a new database via the following string.

-jdbc:derby://localhost:1527/dbname;create=true
+connect jdbc:derby://localhost:1527/c:\temp\mydatabase;create=true
-If you want to connect to an existing database you can use the following string. jdbc:derby://localhost:1527/c:\temp\mydatabase
+If you want to connect to an existing database you can use the following string. connect jdbc:derby://localhost:1527/c:\temp\mydatabase

-To connect to the embedded embedded database you need derby.jar, derbynet.jar, derbyrun.jar and derbytools.jar If you want to connect to an existing embedded database you can use the following string. jdbc:derby:c:\temp\mydatabase
+To connect to the embedded embedded database you need derby.jar, derbynet.jar, derbyrun.jar and derbytools.jar If you want to connect to an existing embedded database you can use the following string. connect jdbc:derby:c:\temp\mydatabase

 For example a small Java client might look like the following.
 This assumes that you have already created a schema called a table users with the columns "name" and "number".

 import java.sql.Connection;